rmcsharry/ernest-site/content/documentation/aws-yaml.md

  * This field is optional.
  * Values can be: “true“ or “false“.
  * This field will default to “false“.

+ * **subnets**
+  * Array of String's that defines which public subnet to attach to the ELB.
+  * This field is mandatory if private is set to false.
+  * This field cannot be null or empty.
+  * This field must specify a network/subnet that exists on the yaml.
+  * Only one subnet can be deployed per availablilty zone.
+It is advised that you specify an AZ when defining a network/subnet.

 * **instances**
  * Array of String's that defines which group of instances to add to the ELB.